From Noise to Order: Learning to Rank via Denoising Diffusion: Results

 \subsection{Training with noisy features}

-One potential explanation for DiffusionRank’s improvements is that predicting relevance from perturbed inputs may act as an implicit regularizer, improving generalization in a way that is not specific to generative modeling.
-To test this hypothesis, we train discriminative pointwise and pairwise models on artificially perturbed (noisy) features and compare them against (i) their standard, non-perturbed counterparts and (ii) DiffusionRank.
-Table~\ref{tab:noisy_features} reports NDCG@10 and MAP@10 for each dataset under these conditions.
-We note that in \emph{perturbed} setting, we inject controlled random noise into the input feature vector of each query--document instance during training, while keeping the ground-truth relevance labels unchanged.
-This perturbation is applied only as a training-time augmentation and is intended to isolate whether the observed gains could be attributed to regularization from noisy inputs rather than the generative training objective.
+One could posit that DiffusionRank’s improvements are a result of predicting relevance from perturbed inputs that acts as an implicit regularizer, and not because of the joint modeling of features and labels.
+To demonstrate that this is untrue, we train discriminative pointwise and pairwise models on artificially perturbed (noisy) features and compare them against (i) their standard, non-perturbed counterparts and (ii) DiffusionRank. \Cref{tab:noisy_features} reports NDCG@10 and MAP@10 for each dataset under these conditions.
+We note that in \emph{perturbed} setting, we inject controlled random noise into the input feature vector of each query--document instance during training, while keeping ground-truth relevance labels unchanged.
+This perturbation is applied only as a training-time augmentation, aiming to isolate whether the observed gains stem from input noise regularization rather than the generative training objective.

 As shown in Table~\ref{tab:noisy_features}, introducing feature perturbations does not consistently improve discriminative learning-to-rank.
 In fact, discriminative models trained with noisy features perform comparably to their clean-feature counterparts.
-In contrast, DiffusionRank remains stronger than the discriminative models trained with noisy features, with statistically significant improvements on MSLR-WEB10K and MQ2007 ($p<0.05$, paired $t$-test).
-On MQ2008, the results are again mixed which might be due to the small size of the datasets.
+In contrast, DiffusionRank remains stronger than the discriminative models trained with noisy features, with statistically significant improvements on all four datasets: MQ2007, MSLR-WEB10K, MSLR-WEB30K, and Istella-S ($p<0.05$, paired $t$-test).
 Overall, these results indicate that DiffusionRank’s gains cannot be explained solely by a regularization effect from noisy inputs.
-Instead, they support the conclusion that explicitly learning the joint distribution over features and relevance labels is an important contributor to the effectiveness of generative learning-to-rank in our setting.
+Instead, they support the conclusion that explicitly learning the joint distribution over features and relevance labels drives the effectiveness of generative LTR in our setting.